Blawith and Subberthwaite

-Blawith and Subberthwaite is a civil parish in the South Lakeland district of Cumbria, England.
+Blawith and Subberthwaite is a civil parish in the Westmorland and Furness Unitary Authority of Cumbria, England.
 It is situated in the Lake District National Park, and includes the villages of Blawith and Subberthwaite.
 In the 2001 census the parish had a population of 189.
 At the 2011 census Blawith and Subberthwaite was grouped with Torver giving a total population of 265.

 Blawith has an area of 2,995 acres on the west side of the Crake and the lower end of Coniston Water which is about a mile and a half north of Blawith.
 The village is bordered to the west and north by Blawith Common, a large area of rough grazing which is used by those who hold common rights.
 Parts of the common are designated as having of Special Scientific Interest.

 The name Blawith should be pronounced Blaath, which means wolf, creatures once common in the area.

 In 1870–72 Blawith was described as: